chrisbigler/D2LootSim/Docs/DropSim_Documentation.md

 This simulation is valuable for:

-1. **Tier-Based Progression Testing**: Modeling how the T1-T5 system affects player progression rates
-2. **Conquest Impact Analysis**: Understanding how Guardian Rank milestones affect gear acquisition
+1. **Conquest Impact Analysis**: Understanding how Guardian Rank milestones affect gear acquisition
-3. **Activity Balance**: Comparing efficiency between Solo/Fireteam/Pinnacle operations under new streak systems
+2. **Activity Balance**: Comparing efficiency between Solo/Fireteam/Pinnacle operations under new streak systems
-4. **Playlist Engagement**: Testing the impact of focused drops and streak decay on player behavior
+3. **Playlist Engagement**: Testing the impact of focused drops and streak decay on player behavior
-5. **Economic Modeling**: Understanding the generous loot economy and its impact on player retention
+4. **Economic Modeling**: Understanding the loot economy and its impact on player retention
-6. **Time Investment Analysis**: Validating the "respect time" philosophy through progression simulations
+5. **Time Investment Analysis**: Validating the "respect time" philosophy through progression simulations

 ## Usage